 - Stretching the next frame, sewing the title and date areas, stitching the background.

-- Learning a new sewing technique, getting to grips with tracing using a lightbox or how to use bondaweb for the appliqué.
+- Learning a new sewing technique, seeking advice for working on a kit, getting to grips with tracing using a lightbox or how to use bondaweb for the appliqué.

-- Artists amazed at their drawings coming to life before their eyes.
+- Artists delighted at their drawings coming to life before their eyes.

 - …and of course lots of chat, tea, coffee and the occasional cake (as long as sticky fingers didn’t get close to the tapestry!).